 Diane & Siggy

-Because volunteering at Maybelle Center isn’t about checking a box — it’s about connecting with people in real, human ways.
+Volunteering at Maybelle Center isn’t about checking a box.
+It’s about connecting with people in real, human ways.
 It’s about belonging yourself.

-If you are looking for a place to belong, or want to help someone else feel like they do, join us through our community or student volunteer opportunities!
+Whether you’re looking for a place to belong or want to help someone else feel like they do, there’s a place for you here, whether as a community volunteer or through student service-learning.

 Student Service-Learning

-Service learning, also known as community-engaged learning, enables college and university students to gain hands-on experience applying academic knowledge to real-world situations.
-In addition, students gain experiential learning by interacting with environments such as Old Town that they might not experience otherwise.
+Service learning enables college and university students to gain hands-on experience applying academic knowledge to real-world situations.

-We’re thrilled that you’ve made it this far!
-We would love to get to know you better and share information about current opportunities at Maybelle Center.
+We’re thrilled that you’ve made it this far.
+We’d love to get to know you better and share information about current opportunities at Maybelle Center.
 Please fill out this quick form, and we’ll be in touch within 48 hours.

-Please note that all volunteers at Maybelle Center must be 18 years or older.
+Please note that all volunteers must be 18 years or older.

 Volunteer Interest Form